Northern Dynasty: Q3 Earnings Snapshot - NewsBreak

-HAMILTON HM 08, Bermuda (AP) _ Golden Ocean Group Ltd. (GOGL) on Wednesday reported third-quarter net income of $195.3 million.
-The Hamilton Hm 08, Bermuda-based company said it had profit of 97 cents per share.
-Earnings, adjusted for non-recurring gains, came to 95 cents per share.
-The shipping company posted...

-Chindata Group Holdings (NASDAQ:CD) reported its Q3 earnings results on Wednesday, November 24, 2021 at 06:00 AM.
+Golden Ocean Group (NASDAQ:GOGL) reported its Q3 earnings results on Wednesday, November 24, 2021 at 01:45 AM.
 Here's what investors need to know about the announcement.
-Chindata Group Holdings beat estimated earnings by 300.0%, reporting an EPS of $0.06 versus an estimate of $-0.03, which surprised analysts.
+Golden Ocean Group beat estimated earnings by 76.36%, reporting an EPS of $0.97 versus an estimate of $0.55, which surprised analysts.
 Revenue was up...

-Dogecoin price will moon once DOGE crosses this resistance level.
-A brief technical and on-chain analysis on Dogecoin price.
-Here, FXStreet's analysts evaluate a few indicators that may reveal where DOGE is going next.
-Shiba Inu price must hold above $0.000042 to avoid catastrophic outlook.
-Shiba Inu price has been...
+Jiayin Group (NASDAQ:JFIN) reported its Q3 earnings results on Wednesday, November 24, 2021 at 07:00 AM.
+Here's what investors need to know about the announcement.
+Jiayin Gr beat estimated earnings by 9.09%, reporting an EPS of $0.36 versus an estimate of $0.33, which did not surprise analysts.
+Revenue was up...

 American Tower's earnings will be driven by mobile data growth.
 Prologis is a long-term inventory correction story.
 Realty Income is a dividend investor's dream.
 With the stock market trading near record highs, finding long-term buys at reasonable prices can be difficult, if only because the risk of overpaying is so high.